jerry1ye10/Silo-Frontend/README.md

-This is the mobile app for Labyrinthe built with React-Native
+This is the mobile app for Silo built with React-Native

 Note this is a repository created to rebuild the application with RN v0.63.3